A few scanning tips

 This article is about using the ES-1.
 However, the ES-1 is not necessarily required, there are other easy ways without it, or for larger film.
 Just put the camera on a tripod.
 Devise some way to hold the film at the right distance out in front of the macro lens.
 This slide holder will be the only hard part, but it need not be elaborate (you will finish all your slides pretty early, and have no more use for it.)
 The camera lens ought to be 90 degrees straight onto the slide.
 Devise some diffused way to light the film from behind it.
 Bouncing a flash on a large white card background should work very well (however then focusing in dim light without flash may be difficult).
 Some people use the illuminated white plastic slide-sorting-trays for this, simply photographing the slide laying on it.
 The ES-1 just pretty much takes care of all of this, very conveniently.
 There is advantage of having the slide physically attached to the lens - there is no camera shake.

 This Nikon 60mm f/2.8 D AF macro lens is about $400, and there are other similar lenses.
-It is a an older lens, and there is now a newer 60mm AF/S lens, and a Nikon 40mm macro lens, both of which have shorter working distance in front of the lens, so the spacers may need a new value too.
+Low end DSLR need an AF-S lens to auto focus, and this is an older lens (it is Auto focus, but not AF/S).
+There is now a newer 60mm AF/S lens, and a Nikon 40mm AF/S macro lens, both of which have shorter working distance in front of the lens, so the spacers may need a new value too.
 Here is a good list showing working distance of most macro lenses.
 The ES-1 attaches to a 52 mm filter thread, so it should fit any brand of DSLR.
 My 60mm lens has a 62mm filter thread, so it needs the Nikon BR-5 Mount Adapter Ring, which is just a 62-52 mm filter step down ring (a nice one, with large knurled diameter).
-There are of course others much less expensive.
+There are of course other thread adapters much less expensive.
 The ES-1 copy attachment is basically an empty tube or spacer.
 Two telescoping tubes actually, with a one inch length adjustment.
 It telescopes to hold the slide from between 45mm to 68mm in front of the lens filter thread.
 Again, the ES-1 is an empty tube, just a slide holder, and a light diffuser, and it has no optics in it.
 The macro lens does all of the optical work.

 FX cameras: The Nikon ES-1 was designed for full frame film bodies to copy mounted slides at 1:1 with a 55mm f/2.8 macro lens.
 And the ES-1 instructions say the 60mm f/2.8 D lens gives 0.96 to 1.0 reproduction with the BR-5 and 60mm macro lens on a full frame camera.
 See the ES-1 instruction sheet.